How to Prepare for Pay Equity Conversations with Employees & Leadership

 Organizationally, the biggest hurdles to pay equity and pay transparency are lack of understanding and communication.
 In the HR Disruptors session, “Pay Equity Conversations Don’t Have to Be Uncomfortable,” HR expert Becky Lakin emphasized the importance of identifying and filling the gaps in your knowledge about your workforce.
 In effect, she asks: what do you know, and what don’t you know?
 Followed immediately by, how do you show what you know and don’t know?
 Some of these knowns and unknowns include:

-Becky’s focus on knowledge gaps is critical because discovering how your employees really feel about their compensation is the best starting point for building a plan that’s tailored to their needs—and your company’s.
+Becky’s focus on knowledge gaps is critical: When you understand how your employees feel about compensation, you can build a plan that’s tailored to their needs—and your company’s.
 Your route for finding these answers can include engagement surveys, HRIS data and reporting, and one-on-ones with individual employees, but it’s also useful to keep an eye on overall industry and market trends.

 In our 2022 compensation trends report, we discovered that a significant percentage of employees are dissatisfied with their earnings, and most would think about quitting if they found a better paying job.